javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 1. When a visitor presses the button (`mousedown`) - remember the distance from the pointer to the left-upper corner of the ball in variables `shiftX/shiftY`.
 We'll keep that distance while dragging.

-    To get these shifts we can substract the coordinates:
+    To get these shifts we can subtract the coordinates:

     ```js
     // onmousedown